objectionary/lints/src/main/resources/org/eolang/motives/metas/unique-metas.md

-# Unique metas
+# Unique Metas

-The following metas must be unique in the `.eo` source file:
+The following metas must be unique in an `.eo` source file:

 * `+version`
 * `+architect`